Introducing Yellowstone Fumarole ♨️

 Download using pip:

-cargo install yellowstone-fumarole-cli
+cargo install yellowstone-fumarole-cliTest it:

-The fume CLI is the tool you will be using as the control-plane of Fumarole.
+fume --versionThe fume CLI is the tool you will use as the control plane for Fumarole.

 This tool allows you to:

-1. Create persistent subscribers;
+- Create persistent subscribers

-2. List/Get persistent subscribers;
+- List/Get persistent subscribers

-3. Delete persistent subscribers;
+- Delete persistent subscribers

-4. Streaming persistent subscribers.
+- Streaming persistent subscribers

 Configuration file 📜

-Fumarole CLI looks for a file in ~/.config/fume/config.yaml by default, you can change the path location by using fume --config <PATH>.
+Fumarole CLI looks for a file in ~/.config/fume/config.yaml By default, you can change the path location by using fume --config <PATH>.

-The configuration needed is simple, all you need is an endpoint and a token (contact your customer support channel for a token if you’re already a Triton customer, if not get in touch over Telegram):
+The configuration needed is simple; all you need is an endpoint and a token (contact your customer support channel for a token if you’re already a Triton customer, if not, get in touch over Telegram):

 endpoint: https://<FUMAROLE-PUBLIC-ENDPOINT>

-You can test your configuration file with test-config subcommand:
+x-token: "<YOUR X-TOKEN secret here>"You can test your configuration file with test-config subcommand:

-$ fume --config <path/to/config> test-config
+$ fume --config <path/to/config> test-configor with custom config path:

-More details can be find using the --help option:
+$ fume --config path/to/config.yaml test-configMore details can be found using the --help option:

 Yellowstone Fumarole CLI